 Hosted in the century-old former mattress factory, the Parker Art Salon is based on the art salons held in Paris during the age of the impressionists and earlier.
-Niina Chebry, the founding member of the Salon, had the inspiration to take the Salon local while on a trip to Paris.
-Just as with the salons of the 19th century, Niina realized that a salon could help raise awareness within the community of the arts and the artists in Parker Street.
+While on a trip to Paris, Niina Chebry, an artist in Parker Street for more than a decade, had the inspiration to do a salon style exhibition in Vancouver -in Parker.
+Just like the salons of the 19th century, Niina realized that this type of event could help raise awareness and spark discussion within the community about the arts, the artists, and value of a creative space like Parker Street within an urban environment.

-The PARKER ART SALON has become an annual event.
+The PARKER ART SALON is now an annual event.
 It helps visual artists -- painters and sculptures with studios in the building -- showcase their very best work to art collectors, art lovers and the general public.

-The Salon’s first year, while small with just 30+ artists, saw a large turnout and was by a success by every measure.
+The Salon’s first year, with just 30+ artists, saw a large turnout and was a success by every measure.
 2016 saw double the number of artists participate and was also enormously successful.

 Part of the mandate of the Salon is to help a charity whose work aligns with artists and the arts, through money donated from sales.
 Our charity in 2017, and again this year, is the Anxiety Disorders Association of BC (Anxiety BC).

 Tickets for the Salon will be available from March 1st, through Evenbrite.
 Proceeds from the tickets sales will go to Anxiety BC, in addition to proceeds from sales of Small Works and the Silent Auction.